So how does a Christian girl walk into a room of 250 strangers, and enjoy a Passover/Seder meal?

 So I googled “messianic” in our area.
 And was happy to see there’s a messianic church very close to us.
 And sure enough…they had a Seder meal.

-I didn’t want to guilt trip Bill into going if he didn’t want to.
+I didn’t want to guilt trip Bill my husband into going if he didn’t want to.
 As this is a serious event.
 This is basically communion on steroids.
 But he offered to take me so we went together.

 So on Sunday we walked into a large room with over forty round tables with white tablecloths, blue napkins and all the Seder elements in the center.